-For inverter based systems above 50 kW up to 300 kW, applicants may follow the expedited application process outlined in this section provided that the inverter based system has been certified and tested in accordance with the most recent revision of UL 1741 and its supplement A (SA), and the utility has approved the project accordingly.
+For inverter based systems above 50 kW up to 300 kW, applicants may follow the expedited application process outlined in this section provided that the inverter based system has been certified and tested in accordance with the most recent revision of UL 1741, including supplement B ("UL 1741 SB") , with settings as specified in the utility's technical requirements document , and the utility has approved the project accordingly.
 The utility has ten (10) Business Days upon receipt of the original application submittal to determine if the application is complete, project is eligible for the expedited process, and whether it is approved for interconnection if eligible for expedited process.
 The utility shall notify the applicant in writing of its findings upon review of the application.
 If the utility determines that the inverter based system is not eligible for the expedited application process, the applicant can: